Niftory Docs

 App and AppUser

 If your app handles user authentication already, you can skip the AppUser data model, and use Niftory directly with wallets.
 All APIs work with both a wallet address/ID and a user ID.
-The main difference is if you are bypassing AppUser, then all APIs must be called with Privileged Authentication (i.e. by passing in both your API Key and Client Secret).
+The main difference is if you are bypassing AppUser, then all APIs must be called with (i.e. by passing in both your API Key and Client Secret).

 Represents your application in the Niftory ecosystem.